are a rich ground for developing great business relationships… or are they?

 When they respond, you want to set-up a specific time and place to meet, but even if you manage to get a “let’s meet sometime during the event”, it will be much easier to get to people and steal 15 minutes of their time because they’ll remember that you messaged them.

 And if they don’t respond, follow-up.
 This is why you’re doing this a few weeks ahead – it gives you time to reach more people, many won’t notice your first message but might see one of the 3-4 ones you’ll send next.

-…try this for your next event
+…try these conference best practices for your next event

 I’m sure you won’t regret it.
 It isn’t a whole lot of work, and the time you spend will pay-off in valuable business contacts to help you with your most burning needs.